Stacey-bee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file contains script that replaces all characters A and c from input to Z and e respectively file contains script that removes all letters c and C from input. file contains a script that reverses inputs
+file contains script that replaces all characters A and c from input to Z and e respectively file contains script that removes all letters c and C from input. file contains a script that reverses inputs file contains script that displays all users and their home directories, sorted by users